ni/measurement-plugin-labview/Source/Example Measurements/DMM Measurement/README.md

 ## DMM Measurement

-This is a MeasurementLink example that acquires a single measurement from either NI-DMM or Keysight_34401A DMM.
+This is a MeasurementLink example that acquires a single measurement from either NI-DMM or Keysight_34401A DMM by changing the instrument type-id in pinmap file.
+This is achieved via HAL implementation.

 Select the Pin name as Pin1 to measure from NI-DMM or select Pin2 to measure from Keysight_34401A-DMM.
 Select the measurement function and range.
 Specify the resolution in digits of precision.
 The measured value will be displayed in the Measurement indicator.
 The Boolean indicator will indicate if the measured value is out of range.

 ### Features